bozuko/bozuko/content/app/terms.md

-    You understand and acknowledge that anything you submit to the Site is routed through the Site's servers and the Internet and that you are solely responsible for information or communications that you submit via the Site, the consequences of posting the information or communications and your reliance on Bozukoís or other usersí information or communications available via the Site.
+    You understand and acknowledge that anything you submit to the Site is routed through the Site's servers and the Internet and that you are solely responsible for information or communications that you submit via the Site, the consequences of posting the information or communications and your reliance on Bozuko‚Äôs or other users‚Äô information or communications available via the Site.
 You make those disclosures via the Site at your own risk.

      Except as specifically permitted in this Agreement, you shall not, directly or indirectly, (i) transfer, sell, sublicense,